Skip to content

 The below-benchmark score that Tim Hortons is awarded with on The Good Shopping Guide’s Ethical Coffee Shops Ratings Table is the result of an evaluation of multiple ethical criteria.

 To reach our minimum ethical benchmark and qualify for Ethical Accreditation, Tim Hortons has some issues to resolve, including its lack of certification and lack of an Environmental Report specific to the brand.
-If it applies for Ethical Accreditation, The Good Shopping Guide will be able to give Tim Hortons some guidance to improve on these areas.

 Were you aware that your brand could benefit from Ethical Accreditation?
 Brands accredited by The Good Shopping Guide can display our Ethical Mark, showcasing to consumers that it is an ethical and sustainable brand.
 If you’re interested in learning more, please contact us or complete a Free Initial Assessment form.